NimsaraPeiris/flask-notes-app/README.md

 Now you'll see an external ip is available for the service.

-8. Open your browser and navigate to that external ip
+8. Open your browser and navigate to that external ip:

 ```
 http://<external-ip>